sharinglaw.net

 Center for Medicare Advocacy Includes great information on Medicare, e-mail link to request the Center’s printed materials, a "quick screen" to identify potential Medicare coverage, and a useful summary/comparison of supplemental policies and summary of gaps in coverage.

-Child and Adolescent Bipolar Foundation Devoted to early-onset bipolar disorder information.
-Links to a site for subscribing to an internet discussion group for "significant others" of those with bipolar disorder, BPSO.
+Devoted to early-onset bipolar disorder information.
+See also an older site for subscribing to an internet discussion group for "significant others" of those with bipolar disorder, BPSO.

 Merrill Lynch Special Needs Planning Calculator